StageGuard/OsuMapSuggester/README-en.md

 #### Run:

-1. Clone this project and open with IntelliJ IDEA.
+1. Clone this project with submodule  (`git clone --recurse-submodules`)  and open with IntelliJ IDEA.
 Sync gradle project and run `mirai/buildPlugin` task to build the plugin binary file.

 > You can also build via command line by running `chmod +x gradlew && ./gradlew buildPlugin` command if your IntelliJ IDEA is not installed.
 The output binary file is in `build/mirai`.